yuchye/Capstone/README.md

 ### Risks & Assumptions of Data Sources

 - Risks:
-    - The models that are created may be overfitted.
+    - The data sources may contain many words that play little/no role in affecting what classification of the clinical text.
+At present, we have specified only a relatively small number of stopwords that are ignored during the text lemmatisation.
+The risk is that we continue to retain redundant words that increase the likelihood of overfitting.

 - Assumptions:
     - The 'Class' feature is not treated as an ordinal value, i.e. a class of 1 is not seen as more or less severe than a class of 2, for example.
     - Linearity: The relationship between the independent and dependent features is linear.
-    - Independence: The errors are independent of one another
+    - Independence: The errors are independent of one another.
-    - Normality:The errors between observed and predicted values (i.e., the residuals of the regression) should be normally distributed.
+    - Normality: The errors between observed and predicted values (i.e., the residuals of the regression) should be normally distributed.
-    - Equality of Variances: The errors should have roughly consistent pattern (i.e. there should be no disceranble relationshop between the independent features and the errors)
+    - Equality of Variances: The errors should have roughly consistent pattern (i.e. there should be no disceranble relationshop between the independent features and the errors).
-    - Independence: The independent features are independent of one another
+    - Independence: The independent features are independent of one another.